 Carol Gee is Professor of Mathematics and Department Chair.
 Her research interests include low-dimensional topology, knot theory, and the scholarship of teaching and learning -- in particular, inquiry-based learning, specifications-based and standards-based grading, flipped classrooms, and teaching with technology.

 In addition to her role at St. Edward's, Carol is mom to four wonderful kids.
-Most of her hobbies these days center around family life, kids' activities, and scouting, but other past and present hobbies include: pysanky (Ukrainian egg decoration), lampworking (small glass sculptures and marbles), crochet, bicycling (including two MS-150s a very long time ago), rock-climbing (where she met her husband), reading, cooking, and traveling.
+Most of her hobbies these days center around family life, kids' activities, and scouting, but other past and present hobbies include: watercolor, pysanky (Ukrainian egg decoration), lampworking (small glass sculptures and marbles), crochet, bicycling (including two MS-150s a very long time ago), rock-climbing (where she met her husband), reading, baking, and traveling.

 Associate Professor (tenured 2015) 2011 - 2018